Hall of Fame Chiefs quarterback Len Dawson dies at 87 - WHIZ News

 They proceeded to win two more AFL titles, one in 1966 when they lost to the Packers in the first Super Bowl, and the other in ’69, when Dawson came back from an injury to help beat the Vikings at Tulane Stadium in New Orleans.

-“I could not have accomplished so much without my teammates and colleagues, and I’m grateful for each of them.”

-Dawson always remained a beloved figure in Kansas City, even though he cut back on public appearances several years ago when his health began to fail him.
-But he always had time for fans, whether it be a photograph or signature, the latter often on an iconic black-and-white photo from halftime of that first Super Bowl: the exhausted quarterback, white uniform caked with mud, sitting on a folding chair with a cigarette in his mouth and a bottle of Fresca at his feet.
+Dawson always remained a beloved figure in Kansas City, even though he cut back on public appearances several years ago when his health began to fail.
+But he always had time for fans, whether a photograph or signature, the latter often on an iconic black-and-white photo from halftime of that first Super Bowl: The exhausted quarterback, white uniform caked with mud, sitting on a folding chair with a cigarette in his mouth and a bottle of Fresca at his feet.

 It perfectly captured a time and place.
 And it perfectly captured a man that embodied poise and self-assurance.